This post has been written for A Chronic Voice‘s October 2019 Link Up Party for Chronic Illness.

-My mental state of health tells me something negative every single day.
-I have to work at ignoring that little voice in my head that is full of self-hatred, doubt, and worthlessness.
+My mental state of health tells me something negative every day.
+I have to work at ignoring that voice inside my head that is full of self-hatred, doubt, and worthlessness.

 Some good came out of losing so many things that I used to take for granted before I became chronically ill.

 I’m stronger.
 No, I haven’t developed superhuman strength, but I have developed tolerance and resilience to deal with certain situations that I didn’t handle well before I got sick.

 I’ve grown with these debilitating changes in my health.
 I’m learning to love my chronically ill body because it’s still going!